thomasWeise/functionComposeR/README.md

     install.packages("devtools")

+If you get the error `Installation failed: NULL : 'rcmd_safe_env' is not an exported object from 'namespace:callr'` during the installation attempt, please do the following:

+1. Install the package `callr` by typing `install.packages("callr")` in the `R` console and hitting enter.
+2. Exit your `R` session and start `R` again.
+3. Try the installation of `functionComposeR` again as described above.

 ## Usage

 Here we give some use cases and additional examples for using the functions provided by our package.